reiugit/CacheAsidePatternExampleWithIDistributedCache/README.md

 # Cache-Aside Pattern example using IDistributedCache.

-This example uses an InMemory implementation of IDistributedCache.
+This simple example uses an InMemory implementation of IDistributedCache.

 Topics:
 * Adding DistributedMemoryCache to DI Container